CEMeNT-PSAAP/MCDC/docs/source/user_guide/getting_started/first_simulation.rst

 settings.
 In MC/DC, these components are represented by Python objects and assembled into a :class:`mcdc.Simulation`.

+This tutorial applies the general :doc:`../simulation_lifecycle` to one complete problem.

 The example uses multigroup data defined directly in the input, so it does not require an external nuclear-data library.
 Its complete, executable source is available in ``examples/slab_shielding``.